shankarlmc/music-app/README.md

-# Music App Using Jquery, PHP, Ajax
+# Music App Using JavaScript, PHP, Ajax
-This is a dynamic music player created in HTML, CSS, Jquery and PHP.
+This is a dynamic music player created in HTML, CSS, Jquery(javaScript library) and PHP.

 ### Light Theme
 ![Output](/images/music_player.png)